tlog-dev/tlog/README.md

 Explore [examples](examples).

 # Status
 It evolves as I use it.
-I still can change enything, but for now I'm quiet satisfied with most of details.
+I still can change anything, but for now I'm quiet satisfied with most of details.

 It's tested a bit but bugs are possible.
 Please report if find.